 With 1B keys dataset, Scylla showed 5x to 10x better throughput and stable low latencies while handling 10x amount of data.
 CockroachDB demonstrated throughput degradation while data loading, and during the YCSB workloads we measured throughput that closely matched the CRDB whitepaper, yet with larger and greater varying latencies.

 Many modern workloads do not require strong consistency and can’t be straightjacketed by the imposition of operational limits to enormous scale requirements.
-These workloads are ideal for Scylla.
+These workloads are ideal for Scylla, a real-time big data database.
 Other workloads, where strong consistency guarantees and transactions are required or the flexibility of a relational database model, with JOINs and sorted keys, and moderate amounts of data should consider a database such as CockroachDB.

 Recently at the Scylla summit we announced Project Circe, a 12 month roadmap plan that among other things adds the Raft consensus protocol and allows big improvements for strongly consistent workloads.
 CockroachDB on their end closed a huge round of funding and improved their LSM performance.
 Both databases are embraced by their respective communities for the capabilities they provide, and we hope our analysis helps you understand the differences between these systems.
 Stay tuned for more breakthroughs in this rapidly-evolving, fifty year old domain of distributed databases.

 |Workload class||CRDB Whitepaper* [TPS]||CRDB Trial Throughput** [TPS]||Scylla Trial Throughput [TPS]||CRDB Whitepaper* Latency p99 [ms]||CRDB Trial Latency p99** [ms]||Scylla Trial Latency p99 [ms]|